Htetmyat-GCA/dev_odoo/README.md

 ```bash
     Usage: odoo_start.py -v version -n project_name
 ```
-Currently, This program is not satisfied for all structures.
-Anyone can edit.
-The purpose of the program is that a project may have different versions, for examples, version change from 13 to 17, etc. So the developer should restart the server resetting the server.
-The program can reduce your time but your infrastructure should follow as shown at **Project Infrastructure**.
+This program isn't good enough for all structures right now.
+The program's goal is to allow projects to have many versions; for instance, a project may have a version shift from 13 to 17, etc. Thus, the server was reset and restarted by the developer.
+The program can reduce your time but your project structure should follow as shown at Project Infrastructure.